ellaslist Checks Out The New and Improved Market City

 Pro-tip: If you’re thinking of visiting 1909 Dining Precinct for dinner, Market City are currently offering free parking if you enter the car park after 6pm and exit before 1:30am.
 All you need to do is validate your parking at any 1909 Dining Precinct restaurant on level 3 before you leave.

 After we finished our meal at YAYOI we spend some time wandering around Market City and stumbled across a giant Maze down on the Ground Floor of Market City.
-The maze is open throughout March and April on weekends, public holidays and school holidays (further details below).
-The maze is wheelchair and pram friendly.
-The maze is made from recycled boards, measuring approximately 1.5m high (this height is handy as it allows you watch your kids from the perimeter of the maze).
-The walls of the maze contain mini-games which our boys really enjoyed.
+The maze was sadly only open throughout March and April on weekends, so it's gone now.
+But we loved it!
+The maze was made from recycled boards, measuring approximately 1.5m high (this height is handy as it allows you watch your kids from the perimeter of the maze).
+The walls of the maze contained mini-games which our boys really enjoyed.
 In fact, our boys enjoyed the maze so much that we ended up completing the maze 3 times over.

 Reviews get lonely too